Summary and Schedule

 - It comes with pandoc pre-installed.

-- Works consistently across all major platforms.
+- It works consistently across all major platforms.

-- Convenient keyboard shortcuts to preview lessons.
+- There are convenient keyboard shortcuts to preview lessons.

 - On Windows, it will automatically detect your R installation without